Reed-Daniel/20_Group_4_Final_Project/README.md

 ## Questions We Hope to Answer
 - When is a NBA player's peak?
+- At what point does a player's decline begin?
 - What stats are indicators of peak performance?
 - Are teams getting adequate value from the players they pay top dollar for?